Print This Bible Study

 Note that which Scripture states in this respect, as recorded in Revelation 2:2-4:

-and you have persevered and have patience, and have labored for My name’s sake and have not become weary.
+and you have persevered and have patience, and have labored for My names sake and have not become weary.

-Nevertheless I have this against you, that you have left your first love.”
+Nevertheless I have this against you, that you have left your first love.

-2. To Laodicea
+2) To Laodicea

 The record of Church history was given before the dispensation began, and the record of Church history was given once again during the early years of the dispensation.
-And man today — looking back from the perspective of the closing years of the dispensation and viewing both the history and current state of Christendom — can think, say, or write what he wants.
-But one unchangeable fact remains.
-According to the clear teaching of the Word of God, near the end of the dispensation, all Christendom will have become completely saturated with leaven, with that which is false.
-Near the end of the dispensation, all Christendom will have become completely corrupted.
+And man today — living during the closing years of the dispensation, viewing both the history and current state of Christendom — can know exactly why the whole of Christendom exists in its present condition.

 It is not a pretty picture.
 Corruption never is.
-This though is what the unchangeable Word of God has to say about the final state of Christendom during Man’s Day.
+This though is what the unchangeable Word of God has to say about the final state of Christendom during Mans Day.

 These are the two inseparable and interrelated things around which the Word of the Kingdom centers — works, with a view to overcoming.
-And all of the overcomers’ promises project matters out into the Messianic Era.
+And all of the overcomer’s promises project matters out into the Messianic Era.

 One will listen in vain, for the message is simply not being taught.
 The leaven has done its damaging work too well.